10/02/2023 Portland (link to here)

 Although I was not excited about the project this year, Darchelle was determined to produce another iteration of our Washington Nature Calendar + so she helped me pick out photos and insert them into the calendar, a task which requires more dexterity with the mouse than I can currently manage.
 This is our eighth calendar and I was worried that we would not have enough calendar-worthy images but between the two of us we found a few to work with.
 Darchelle took 60% of them this year, mostly but not all in Washington, and I edited them.
 Each calendar page covers one month and has two photos, one featured on top and the other in the background behind the dates.

-Below are the photos in order by calendar page along with a brief discussion of each one.
+Below are the photos of the calendar that wasn't, ordered by calendar page, along with a brief discussion of each one.

 January: Ruffed Grouse, Okanogan Highlands